sauravgyawali88/Gymtonic-App/README.md

 Solution: Refactored Test script which may handle all dynamic UI objects updating the real data.

- Manpreet’s Challenges:
+ **Manpreet’s Challenges:**

-Problem: Sometimes, the OAuth token expired and wasn't refreshed properly.
+**Problem:** Sometimes, the OAuth token expired and wasn't refreshed properly.

-Solution: Token refresh mechanism fixed and further worked with mock data for testing various scenarios.
+**Solution**: Token refresh mechanism fixed and further worked with mock data for testing various scenarios.

 **Plan Remaining Tasks:**